As with most things, open mics run on a bell curve. Most are okay. Some are incredible. And yes, some just blow.

 Technically, I think maybe, yes.
 I mean, this whole quest isn’t so much about me performing in all these states as it is about seeing how they run things and what the locals have to say.
 This time, what I observed was an event with no legs and little sign of growing any.

 But hey, I showed up!

-Oh, all right!
-No, not really.
-(But I’m totally tagging it so the little dot will show up on my map.)
+But for now, I’m totally tagging it so the little dot will show up on my map.

 I’ll come back to Maine at some point and try her again.
 My research turned up an active poetry community in Portland, and the town of Belfast has its own poetry festival, even.
 There’s open mikers somewhere in this state…

-And unlike the man elliptically mentioned above, I don’t give up that easy.
+And unlike my sorry excuse for an ex-boyfriend, I don’t give up that easy.